iturdikulov/notes/Slatkin-Effective_Python.md

 # Chapter 1 Pythonic Thinking /26

-## Item 1: Know Which Version of Python You’re Using /26
+## Item 1: Know Which Version of Python You're Using /26

 ## Item 2: Follow the PEP 8 Style Guide /27